 - Be easy to access and connect with.
 A lot of organizations have great information online, but it’s buried deep in the bowels of their website.
 You must scroll through multiple web pages and click several times before you find what you’re looking for.
 Unfortunately, most prospects aren’t that patient.
 They’ll give your website a quick look and then move on if they don’t see what they’re looking for.
 This leads to high abandon rates and low conversion percentages.
 Put your best TOFU (top-of-the-funnel) content “above the fold” on your homepage.
 Your prospects will appreciate it and your visitor to lead conversion rate will soar.

 - Don’t hide your “Contact Us” button or phone number.
 If a prospect wants to connect with you, make it as easy as possible.
-Adding a chat feature to your website and being active and visible on social media will help as well.
+Adding a chat feature to your website, setting up cloud phone systems, and being active and visible on social media will help as well.

 - Content should be relevant and easy to consume.
 Make sure that the content you’re publishing online is relevant to your target persona.
 Don’t clog your blog or resource library up with a bunch of fluff.
 Before publishing any content ask yourself, “Why should my target persona care?
 Is this meaningful to them?
 If I’m them, would I want to read this?”
 One way to ensure that your published content is read, make it easy to digest.
 Publish content that is short, sweet and to the point.
 Bite-sized nuggets of information.
 Remember, 500 words is better than 500 pages.